alteryx/woodwork/README.md

 </p>
 <hr>

-Woodwork provides you with a common typing namespace for using your existing DataFrames with Featuretools, EvalML, and general ML.
+Woodwork provides a common typing namespace for using your existing DataFrames in Featuretools, EvalML, and general ML.
 A Woodwork
 DataFrame stores the physical, logical, and semantic data types present in the data.
-In addition, it can store metadata about the data.
+In addition, it can store metadata about the data, allowing you to store specific information you might need for your application.

 ## Installation